 Most of the wood crafts are influenced by the Vedic and Buddhist ideologies.
 So, if you happen to see any sort of act depicted on the temple, be sure that the art holds some kind of meaning in the oriental religions.

 As already explained above, Newari windows display the magnificent blend of Newari culture: the fusion of Hinduism and Buddhism.
 You can find different designs of Newari windows if you happen to travel three durbar squares of Kathmandu, look out for local workshops where skilled artisans can be observed busy with tools and woods.
-A few weeks ago, I met one of the American tourists, Richard, 80 years old in one of such workshops where he shared me his fascination on observing those beautiful and delicately carved windows.
+A few weeks ago, I met one of the American tourists, Richard, 80 years old in one of such workshops where he shared with me his fascination with observing those beautiful and delicately carved windows.

 Blessed with the rich tradition and cultural plethora, the temples of Nepal contains different gods and goddess each having their own significance.
 Nowadays, small-scale woodcraft industries create different forms of deities in different shapes and sizes with varying price ranges.
 You can get a piece of Buddha Statue for Rs.
 1000 or else you can get the statue of Ganesh that costs more than Rs.
 10,000.